Kalliroi Parren

-Kalliroi Parren (Καλλιρρόη Παρρέν; 1861 – January 15, 1940) launched the feminist movement in Greece and was a journalist and writer in the late 19th and early 20th century.
+Kalliroi Parren (Καλλιρρόη Παρρέν; 1861 – January 15, 1940) launched the feminist movement in Greece and was a journalist and writer in the late 19th and early 20th centuries.

 Early life

 Born in Rethymno, Crete, to a middle-class family, Kalliroi Parren attained her primary education at the nun's school in Piraeus.
 Upon completion she studied at the best school for girls in Athens and in 1878 she graduated from the Arsakeion School for training teachers.
 She was very intelligent and knew many languages including Russian, French, Italian, and English.
 She was invited to Odessa where she worked for two years running the Greek community school for girls.
 She also went to Adrianople for several years to run the Zapeion School for the Greek community.
 She finally settled in Athens with her husband, a French journalist named Jean Parren, who established the French press agency in Constantinople.

 The Women's Journal

 From Athens she launched the feminist movement in Greece with the founding of a newspaper, Ephemeris ton kyrion (Ladies' Journal), in 1887.
 This was a publication run entirely by women and appeared initially as an 8 pg. weekly until 1908 when it changed to a bi-monthly that ran until early 1916.
 She had a way of communicating with people that enabled her to convince all the famous female writers of her time to contribute to her paper even if those writers thought that they themselves are feminists.
 The newspaper finally stopped running when in 1917 Parren was exiled by Eleftherios Venizelos administration to the island of Hydra because she supported the Monarchy and because she opposed Greece's involvement in World War I on the side of the Entente.